-The San Diego Community College District2 (SDCCD), established in 1914, has today grown to serve 51,459 credit and 16,889 non-credit students.
-The district is led by Dr. Carlos O. Cortez, Ph.D., Chancellor.
+The San Diego Community College District2 (SDCCD), established in 1914, has today grown to serve 52,593 credit and 21,313 non-credit students.
+The district is led by Gregory Smith, Acting Chancellor.
 The district's service region, for the purpose of this report, is San Diego County.

 While the SDCCD affects the county in a variety of ways, many of them difficult to quantify, this study considers the colleges' economic benefits.
 The colleges naturally help students achieve their individual potential and develop the knowledge, skills, and abilities they need to have fulfilling and prosperous careers.
 However, the SDCCD impacts San Diego County beyond influencing the lives of students.
 The colleges' program offerings supply employers with workers to make their businesses more productive.
-The district, its day-to-day operations, its construction activities, and the expenditures of its students support the county economy through the output and employment generated by county vendors.
+The college, its day-to-day and construction operations, and the expenditures of its students support the county economy through the output and employment generated by county vendors.
 The benefits created by the colleges extend as far as the state treasury in terms of the increased tax receipts and decreased public sector costs generated by students across the state.

 This report assesses the impact of the SDCCD as a whole on the county economy and the benefits generated by the colleges for students, taxpayers, and society.
 The approach is twofold.
 We begin with an economic impact analysis of the colleges on the San Diego County economy.
+To derive results, who are still employed in the San Diego County workforce.

-To derive results, to calculate the added income created in the San Diego County economy as a result of increased consumer spending and the added knowledge, skills, and abilities of students.
-Results of the economic impact analysis are broken out according to the following impacts: 1) impact of the district's day-to-day operations, 2) impact of construction spending, 3) impact of student spending, and 4) impact of alumni who are still employed in the San Diego County workforce.
+we rely on a specialized Multi-Regional Social Accounting Matrix (MR-SAM) model to calculate the added income created in the San Diego County economy as a result of increased consumer spending and the added knowledge, skills, and abilities of students.
+Results of the economic impact analysis are broken out according to the following impacts: 1) impact of the college's day-to-day operations, 2) impact of the college's construction spending, 3) impact of student spending, and 4) impact of alumni